 Infections begin as small brown lesions, usually under the calyx.
 Spores on the lesions begin to grow within a day and appear as a gray velvety mold.
 The lesions grow rapidly in size and afflict both green and ripe berries.

 Infected berries remain firm and yet covered with gray spores.
 High humidity favors the growth of the mold, which is visible as a white to gray cottony mass.
-On green fruits, lesions develop more slowly and the fruit become malformed and completely rotten.
+On green fruits, lesions develop more slowly and the fruit becomes malformed and completely rotten.
 Rotten fruit may become mummified.

 Strawberry Botrytis Rot Treatment

 Upon picking strawberries, infected fruit can rapidly, especially when bruised, spread the disease to healthy fruit.
-Within 48 hours of picking, healthy berries may become an infected rotting mass.
+Within 48 hours of picking, healthy berries may become an infected, rotting mass.
 Because the fungus overwinters and because it can cause infection at all stages of development, controlling strawberry botrytis rot is a difficult task.

 Control weeds around the berry patch.
 Clean and destroy any detritus before the plants begin to grow in the spring.
 Select a site with good soil drainage and air circulation with plants in full sun.